 - 1. Section 11 of the Act states that the administrator must administer the plan in the best interests of all plan members and former members and must not prefer the interests of one member over the interests of other members. - 2.
 Section 24 of the Regulations provides that the administrator may recalculate the benefit entitlement where the period between the date the commuted value was calculated and the date of the payment or transfer of the benefit entitlement is greater than 120 days.
 The new commuted value would be as of the date of the transfer or payment.

 Under subsection 24(4) of the Regulations the administrator may elect to recalculate the commuted value after 120 days instead of adjusting for the interest payable on the transfer deficiency.
 The administrator must establish a policy for the approach that will be used for purposes of Section 24.
 This policy should be consistent with any applicable provisions of the plan and would typically be included in the Commuted Value Basis filed with the Superintendent in conjunction with the most recently filed actuarial valuation.
 Once this policy has been established it must be applied consistently to all transfers.

-It is prudent for plan administrators to review the plan text and policies to determine if an election period has been established, and whether it is reasonable with regards to the above.
+It would be prudent for plan administrators to review the plan text and policies to determine if an election period has been established, and if an election period has been established, whether it is reasonable taking into account section 11 of the Act.